tmthyln/MahjongTiles.jl/docs/src/index.md

 There's also a similar project [MahjongEnvironment.jl](https://github.com/coldinjection/MahjongEnvironment);
 however, this package differs in
-- more broad scope beyond just reinforcement learning
+- having a broader scope than just reinforcement learning
-- registered
+- being registered
 - supporting different variants of Mahjong in a more general way
-- is not intended to provide a full Mahjong game environment
+- is not intended to provide the full Mahjong game environment, just a set of useful primitives for potentially doing so